 Through structured, multi-week programming, students engage in interactive lessons, case-based discussions, and mentorship from university students.
 The program is designed to provide both foundational knowledge and real-world context, helping students understand how neuroscience connects to health, development, and global challenges.

-By combining education, mentorship, and applied learning, NeuroPioneers Pathway aims to expand access to neuroscience and healthcare knowledge for students from all backgrounds.
+By combining education, mentorship, and applied learning, the NeuroPioneers Pathway aims to expand access to neuroscience and healthcare knowledge for students from all backgrounds.

 OUR VISION